8 minute read

 sudo service ssh restart

-NOTE: Please do not skip this step unless you absolutely know what you’re doing.
+NOTE: Please do not skip this step unless the process is fully understood.
 The web is dangerous.

-You can find instructions here.
+Instructions can be found here.
 For example for ubuntu: sudo apt install caddy.

-Step 5: Allow caddy access to your tailscale certificate
+Step 6: Allow Caddy access to tailscale certificates

 In the configuration file /etc/default/tailscaled for the tailscale daemon, add this line: